TypeRocket/docs/v5/csrf.md

 echo $form->close('Save');
 ```

-If you have a custom HTML for you can use the `` function to add the CSRF token to your site.
+If you have a custom HTML for you can use the `tr_field_nonce()` function to add the CSRF token to your site.

 ```html
 <form>